2012 Kraft Fight Hunger Bowl: Ticket sales

 Each team was required to purchase a minimum of 11,500 tickets for the game.
 Navy's athletics department began selling tickets priced from $25 to $75 in November.
 The Arizona State athletics department began selling tickets in December for $50 to $85.
-As of December 4, tickets were selling on the secondary market for an average of $99.
+As of December 4, tickets were selling on the resale ticket market for an average of $99.
 Both schools campaigned to increase fan turnout at the game.
 Arizona State sold $75 travel packages to students, which included a game ticket, bus transportation and hotel accommodations.
 Navy allowed donors to purchase tickets to the game for active military personnel and veterans.
 On December 17, bowl director Gary Cavalli said that Navy had sold over 10,000 tickets.
 Although Arizona State aimed to sell another 10,000, the school sold about 5,000 by December 19.
 Cavalli estimated that the game would sell a total of about 35,000 tickets.
 For every ticket sold, bowl sponsors donated a meal to the San Francisco Food Bank, the St. Anthony Foundation, and the Glide Foundation.